securecurebt5/PySniffy/README.txt

 # PySniffy
-This is a simple network sniffer created using python, scapy module I have included some protocols, so you can get the idea of how to create or customize such existing tools.
+This is a simple network sniffer created in python using scapy module.
+I have included some protocols, so you can get the idea of how to create or customize such existing tools.
 Requiements: